The best local moving companies in Alabama

 - Moving permits: No moving permit is required in Oregon, but be sure to check local parking regulations before your move.

-- Mover's insurance: Federal law requires interstate moving companies to provide you with basic insurance, called "released value protection," free of charge.
+- Mover’s insurance: By law, interstate moving companies are required to provide basic insurance coverage, known as “released value protection,” at no extra cost.
 Released Value Protection is a cost-effective choice as it comes at no extra cost.
 Movers provide this option without additional charges, but the coverage it offers is minimal.
-With Released Value Protection, the mover's liability is limited to 60 cents per pound per article.
+With Released Value Protection, the mover’s liability is limited to 60 cents per pound per article.

 Things to do in Oregon